nickjs/throneofjs-slides/one/01_intro.md

 # shopify 1 #
 ## is a rails app. #

-.notes and desperately needed to be modernized. but there's some problems
+.notes shopify 1 is a rails appand desperately needed to be modernized. but there's some problems

 !SLIDE